spotify/bazel-tools/README.md

 )
 ```

-You additionally need to add Go and Scala support by adding the official plugins for that, e.g.:
+You additionally need to add Go, Scala and Subpar support by adding the official plugins for that,
+e.g.:

 ```python
 # current SHA1 of branch master